OliverMead/mazer-hs/README.md

 ## Implementation
 The algorithm used here checks every node to see if it is a dead end based on a traveling-from node.
 This is a much simpler algorithm for mazes than, for example, A\* or Dijkstra's.
-In terms of efficiency, the algorithm here could be improved by only checking nodes if they are a branching point and not simply a path between branching points.
+In terms of efficiency, the algorithm here has been improved by only checking nodes if they are a branching point and not simply a path between branching points.

 Looping sections of maze have been allowed simply by storing a list of already checked nodes